palewire/go-big-with-github-actions/docs/scraper.md

 ## User-defined inputs

-Github Actions allows you to specify `inputs` for manually triggered workflows, which we can use to allow users to specify what state to scrape.
+GitHub Actions allows you to specify `inputs` for manually triggered workflows, which we can enable users to specify what state to scrape.

-To add an input option to your workflow, go to your yaml file and add the following lines.
-Here, we are asking Actions to create an `input` called `state` (there can be more than one inputs in a given Action).
+To add an input option to your workflow, go to your YAML file and add the following lines.
+Here, we ask Actions to create an `input` called `state`.
+A given Action can have more than one input.

 If you need more control over your inputs, you can also add [choices](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#onworkflow_dispatchinputs).